Proactive disclosure

-Proactive disclosure differs from reactive disclosure, as reactive disclosure occurs when a request is made, while proactive disclosure occurs without the filing of the request.
+Proactive disclosure is related to but differs from reactive disclosure.
+Reactive disclosure, usually mandated by freedom of information law, occurs only when a request is made, while proactive disclosure occurs as a routine without the information being requested.
 Proactive disclosure has also been referred to as stealing thunder, active disclosure in the United States and suo moto disclosure in Latin which means upon its own initiative.